CasualYT31/ComputerWars/CWM Format Specification.md

    which stores the current day.
  - In between the `Army` loop and the `Tile` loop, there is a new `ArmyID` field, which stores the army whose turn it was when the map was saved.
+ - In between a unit's ammo and first loaded unit's owner, there is a new `bool` field (which is one byte in size) representing the waiting state of the unit.
+If `TRUE`, the unit is waiting and cannot be moved for the rest of the turn.
+If `FALSE`, the unit can be moved.